subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 {% endhighlight %}

 Three weight matrices, wq,wk and wv are created.
-These matrices are used to project our input matrix x to create three new matrices, wqp, wkp and wvp.
+These matrices are used to project input matrix x to create three new matrices, wqp, wkp and wvp.
 The input shapes of all the participating matrices are given below,

 {% highlight python %}